Oliver-Leete/Configs/README.md

 ## Multiple Leaders

-I am slowly moving things over to a system of having a few top level leaders, each with it's own use.
+I am slowly moving things over to a system of having a few top level leaders, each with its own use.
 Space, the actual leader key set, is used for all 'program level commands', things like fuzzy finding, running code, debugging, etc. Comma, the user command key, is used for additional editing commands, like aligning things, changing case, and special pasting.
 Backslash, the local leader key, is used for very language specific things.
-Such as viewing a tex file's PDF, or using the vimtex word count function.
+Such as viewing a Tex file's PDF, or using the VimTex word count function.

 Square brackets are used as directional leaders (covered more in the Repeat section), for all manner